oliverngola/clean-node-api/README.md

 # clean-node-api

-Aprendendo fazer uma API em Nodejs usando TDD, Clean Architecture com Rodrigo Manguinho.
+Learning to build an api using Nodejs, TDD, SOLID and Clean Architecture..